Jeeva-G/Contact-Form/README.md

 # Contact-Form
-This is a contact form booking training with payment options
+This is a contact form for booking training with payment options